Skip to navigation Skip to content

 • the child has not claimed, or is not currently receiving an Income Support Payment (ISP)

-• the Child Override/Claim (CHOC) screen displays a FTB line for the child
+• the Child Override/Claim (CHOC) screen displays a FTB entry for the child

 • the child is recorded as 'In Customer Care' on the Child in Care (CHC) screen

-• if the child is 16-19 years, they are recorded as in full-time secondary study using the Child Education Details workflow in Customer First or Child education/exemption details (CEED) screen in Process Direct
+• if the child is aged 16-19 years old, they are recorded as in full-time secondary study in the Child Education Details workflow in Customer First or Child education/exemption details (CEED) screen in Process Direct

 • the child's proof of birth has been registered and date of birth is verified on the child’s Change Child (CCH) screen

-• the child is alive or if they have died they are within the FTB bereavement period
+• the child is alive or are within the FTB bereavement period

 • rent has been verified on the parent/guardian’s Accommodation Circumstances (AC) screen

-Note: if any of the above information has not been recorded, check any lodged documents or request the information from the parent(s)/guardian(s).
+Note: if any of the above information has not been recorded, check any lodged documents or request the information from the parent(s)/guardian(s) and make the required updates.

-To update information on the CHOC, CHC, and CCH screens select the relevant child from the CHS screen.
+To update information on the CHOC, CHC, and CCH screens select the relevant child from the Child Selection (CHS) screen.
 Then select the required screens from the Child Task selector.
 If assistance is required contact Tier 1 technical support - Local Peer Support (LPS).

-If a sibling is not currently linked to the nominated parent(s)/guardian(s), the parent(s)/guardian(s) must be advised to lodge a FTB claim to determine if:
+If a sibling meets age requirements for FTB and is not currently linked to the nominated parent/guardian an FTB claim is required to determine if:

-• a sibling can be considered an FTB child under family assistance law
+• they can be considered an FTB child under family assistance law

 • any shared care arrangements exist

-Service Officers must make 2 genuine attempts to contact the parent/guardian by phone.
-If the attempt to contact the parent/guardian is unsuccessful, issue a Q369 - Invite to claim for Family Assistance and Parental Leave Pay online advice.
+Make a genuine attempt to contact the parent/guardian by phone.
+If the attempt is unsuccessful, issue a Q369 - Invite to claim for Family Assistance and Parental Leave Pay.

 • Yes, this child is included in the YA/ABY/AIC customer's family pool.
 Procedure ends here